FrozenRidge/dockerfu/README.md

 At FrozenRidge, we use Docker for everything and therefore have a large number of containers which map to various domains off `frozenridge.co` and `stridercd.com`.

 For instance, our blog (http://blog.frozenridge.co) is a Docker image named `frozenridge/blog`.
 Our marketing homepage (http://frozenridge.co and http://www.frozenridge.co) is a Docker image named `frozenridge/web`.
-With the Prefix Map `frozenridge:frozenridge.co`, Dockerfu will create Hipache routes for `frozenridge/blog` container the running instance of
+With the Prefix Map `frozenridge:frozenridge.co`, Dockerfu will create Hipache routes for http://blog.frozenridge.co to the public web port of the running `frozenridge/blog` Docker container.
+Furthermore, `web` and `www` suffixes are treated specially, such that Dockerfu will create Hipache routes for *both* http://www.frozenridge.co *and* http://frozenridge.co to the public web port of the running `frozenridge/web` Docker container.

 ### Exception Maps